 By having all these little tools at your fingertips, you can deal with any problem areas you encounter right away.

-If you like your cleaning products scented, you could add a few drops of favourite essential oils.
+If you like your cleaning products scented, you could add a few drops of favorite essential oils.

 While it’s not always possible or realistic to keep up with regular house cleaning with all the obstacles life throws our way, I am a big fan of doing a little bit each day (whenever possible) so that big, deep cleaning is never required.